Newport Workshops: History

 Plans for a workshop at Newport started in the 1860s, to replace the temporary Williamstown Workshops but nothing came of it.
 It was not until 1880 that work began, when the Victorian Railways purchased annexes used at the 1880 Melbourne Exhibition and erected one of them at Newport, naming it the Newport Carriage Workshops when it began operation in 1882.

 Construction of the permanent workshops commenced in 1884, and was completed in 1889.
 Although the earlier carriage workshop closed at this time, it reopened in 1895 to manufacture signal equipment.
-The first carriages built by the workshops were completed in 1889, but locomotives were manufactured by the Phoenix Foundry in Ballarat, the first locomotive being built in 1893.
-The main elements of the workshops are a central office block and clock tower, the 'East Block' for carriage and wagon works, and 'West Block' for heavy engineering and locomotive building.
+The first carriages built by the workshops were completed in 1889, but early locomotives were manufactured by external contractors such as the Phoenix Foundry in Ballarat.
+The first locomotive built in house at Newport was Z Class 0-6-0T No.526 'Polly 'in 1893.
+The final locomotive built at the workshops was diesel-hydraulic M Class M232 in 1959.

+The main elements of the 1889 workshops are a central stores block and clock tower with offices, the 'East Block' for carriage and wagon works, and 'West Block' for heavy engineering and locomotive building.
 Expansion followed in 1905–1915, and 1925–1930.
 During World War II the workshops were turned over to military production, with the rear fuselage, and empennage of Bristol Beaufort bombers being built there.

 At the peak of operation it was one of Victoria's largest and best-equipped engineering establishments, with up to 5,000 employees on site.
 The workshops had its own cricket ground, and in the 1920s the game of Trugo is said to have been invented by workers on their lunch hour.
-In the late 1980s, the original segments of the workshops were removed from everyday use, and modern workshops built along the eastern side of the site, which remains in use today.
+In the late 1980s, the original segments of the workshops were removed from everyday use, with operations continuing at the 1930s complex along the eastern side of the site.

-On 15 January 2000, ownership of the workshops passed from the Public Transport Corporation to Clyde Engineering.
+On 15 January 2000, operation of the workshops and ownership of assets passed from the Public Transport Corporation to Evans Deakin Industries (EDI, formerly Clyde Engineering).
+In March 2001 EDI was taken over by Downer Group to form Downer EDI Rail.
+Until May 2024, revenue operations were carried out in the eastern section of the workshops by Downer Rail, who carried out work including locomotive and carriage maintenance, and diesel engine, bogie and wheelset overhauls; for customers including Pacific National and V/Line.
+From 2018 - 2024, High Capacity Metro Trains (HCMT) were constructed at Newport by Evolution Rail in part of the former Boiler Shop.
+The last HCMT to be constructed was Set 70, which departed for Pakenham East Depot on 2 April 2024.